 - Create Chain of Command: You want your contractor to report on their status regularly.
 But you don’t want that process to be overly complex or confusing.
 This will frustrate your contractor, which leads to poor productivity.
-Be clear who the contractor should report to and when they need to report to them.
+Be clear about who the contractor should report to and when they need to report to them.

 - Keep the Lines of Communication Open: Communication ties all these tips together.
 Lack of communication is a killer on any project and more so when you’re dealing with contractors.
 Make sure your communication plan is clear with contractors.

 The contractor life cycle goes: prequalification, pre-job task and risk assessment, contractor training and orientation, monitoring of job and post-job evaluation.
 Following this cycle is a great framework for your contractor risk management.

 Third-party companies can do prequalification, which looks at contractors’ safety statistics.
 They will include metrics to grade the contractor on.
 A passing grade provides security that you’re working with a professional.

 Of course, the job task and risk assessment phase is the meat of any contractor’s risk management.
 It’s good to have an internal risk matrix when starting this phase.
 Insurance liability, type of work and equipment used and so forth will also factor in here.